tedklin/back-to-basics/02_pl-usage/java/exercises/src/tree/a_basic/Q112_PathSum/notes.md

 **Memory:**

-Theta(N) for the recursive call stack in the worst case where the tree is a linked-list.
+Theta(H) for the recursive call stack in the worst case mentioned above.
+(H is the height of the input tree.)
 Theta(1) for the recursive call stack in the best case mentioned above.

-Note that in the case where the tree is fully balanced and we don't find any paths, memory usage will be Theta(log N) for the recursive call stack.
+H itself is bounded by Theta(N) in the worst case where the input tree is a linked-list.
+H itself is bounded by Theta(log N) in the best case where the input tree is fully balanced.

 ### Followup: From recursion to iteration